 From time-to-time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level the Foundation is required to retain as a fund of perpetual duration pursuant to donor stipulation.
 Such endowments are often referred to as "underwater" endowments.
-Deficiencies of this nature existed in 8 donor restricted endowment funds, which together had an original gift value of \$706,888, and a deficiency of \$6,224 as of June 30, 2023.
+It is the Foundation's policy that spending is not permitted from underwater endowments.
+No deficiencies of this nature existed as of June 30, 2024.